Simon FairhallChief Executive Officer

 Tom HarwoodProject Officer - Sportivate

 Tom started working with Living Sport in January 2017 on a secondment two days a week from team BEDS&LUTON (County Sports Partnership for Bedfordshire).
-Tom has worked in Sports & Activity Development for five years and has delivered successful activity and volunteering projects in Bedfordshire.
+Tom has worked in Sports & Activity Development for five years, delivering successful activity and volunteering projects in Bedfordshire, as well as developing insight and marketing resources.

 Tom’s main role is to deliver the Sportivate programme across Cambridgeshire, working with community organisations and charities to reduce physical inactivity with young people.
 The Sportivate programme is running from April 2017 – December 2017, and looks to work closely with providers to ensure Sportivate can provide sustainable exit route to remain active.

 Tom has grown up playing a range of sports including rugby, cricket, badminton and hockey.
-Activity now seems to include badminton, running, walking, golf and occasionally water sports depending on the weather… Tom also spends a lot of time in countryside, chairing is local Young Farmers Club, playing instruments and painting the odd picture!
+Activity now include badminton, running, golf and paddle boarding depending on the weather…!
+Tom also spends a lot of time in countryside, chairing is local Young Farmers Club, playing instruments and painting the odd picture!